 On August 11, 1902, Keeper Jesse B. Edwards wrote in the station log: “Received orders from General Supt L.S.
 Service to move in the new station with apparatus and all government property, and commenced this afternoon to move apparatus and so forth.”

-In 2007, The Amagansett U.S. Life-Saving & Coast Guard Station Society initiated a six-year restoration of the Station to its original 1902 design, an undertaking guided by the comprehensive Historic Structures Report commissioned from Historic Services Director Robert Hefner.
+In 2007, the Amagansett U.S. Life-Saving & Coast Guard Station Society initiated a six-year restoration of the Station to its original 1902 design, an undertaking guided by the comprehensive Historic Structures Report commissioned from Historic Services Director Robert Hefner.

 Today, the Amagansett Station retains its architectural integrity.
 The restored station incorporates a lookout tower, boat room, and quarters for the crew.
 The lookout tower is integrated into the broad shingle roof which flows down over the wraparound porch and is interrupted only by a single dormer window on each slope.
 This original exterior form is entirely intact.
 The boat room, a 30′ x 34′ room with an 11′ ceiling where the surfboats were stored, remains as one open room and retains the original paneling on the walls and ceiling and has the original corner closets.
-The configuration of first-floor rooms of the quarters, keeper’s room, kitchen, mess room, and stair hall remain essentially intact.
-On the second floor, the large quarters of the surfmen and the store rooms over the boat room remain.
+The configuration of the first-floor rooms of the quarters, keeper’s room, kitchen, mess room, and stair hall remain essentially intact.
+On the second floor, the large quarters of the surfmen and the storerooms over the boat room remain.
 Many other interior features remain intact including the stairway, doorways, and wood paneling and wainscoting.